Wham Paymaster robbery: Trial

-A U.S. Federal grand jury was convened in Tucson in late September 1889.
+A U.S. federal grand jury was convened in Tucson in late September 1889.
 They soon began investigating the Wham robbery with an estimated 65 witnesses, many from Graham County, testifying before them.
 The grand jury issued indictments against the eight remaining suspects on the charge of robbery on September 27, 1889.
 Following the indictments, Judge William H. Barnes, who was a personal friend of one of the defendants, reduced the defendant's bail from $15,000 to $10,000.
 This prompted United States Attorney Harry R. Jeffords to call for the judge's removal.
 The grand jury members, concerned the judge's actions in court had intimidated some of the prosecution witnesses, sent a telegraph to the Department of Justice asking for a judge other than Barnes to preside over the trial.
 The grand jury members were unaware that Barnes had already made arrangements for Judge John J. Hawkins to preside over the trial.
-Upon learning of the telegram, Judge Barnes dismissed the Grand Jury, calling them "a band of character assassins, unworthy to sit in any court of justice."
-A few days after the telegram was sent, President Benjamin Harrison appointed Richard E. Sloan to replace Judge Barnes.
+Upon learning of the telegram, Judge Barnes dismissed the grand jury, calling them "a band of character assassins, unworthy to sit in any court of justice".
+A few days after the telegram was sent, President Benjamin Harrison appointed Richard E. Sloan to replace Barnes.

 Pre-trial shenanigans did not stop at the courtroom.
-Three horses were shot and multiple head of cattle were stolen from the defendants and their friends.
+Three horses were shot and multiple heads of cattle were stolen from the defendants and their friends.
 Ed Follett was arrested for trying to intimidate a prosecution witness into changing his testimony.
-Finally, the Solomonville district court clerk and former Graham County sheriff Ben M. Crawford was forced to resign.
+Finally, the Solomonville district court clerk and former Graham County sheriff, Ben M. Crawford, was forced to resign.
 He was later indicted for securing witnesses who gave false testimony in support of the defense.
 These events set the scene for a tumultuous trial.